Real-time forecasting within soccer matches through a Bayesian lens: Methodology

 \subsection{Model specification}

 Throughout this article, we shall use $\N$, $\mathbb{Z}$ and $\R$ to denote the sets of natural numbers, integers and real numbers, respectively.
 We use the shorthand notation $[K]$ for the set of all natural numbers from $1$ to $K$, i.e.\ $\{ k:1 \leqslant k \leqslant K; k \in \N \}$.
 Any matrix is represented in bold capital letters, and any vector in lower-case bold letters; for example, $\bm{a}$ would indicate a vector and $\bm{A}$ would represent a matrix.
 We shall use $\bm I_d$ to denote an identity matrix of dimension $d\times d$.
 Also, we shall use $\bm{1}(\cdot)$ to denote an indicator function.
+A $d$-dimensional normal distribution is indicated by $\mathcal{N}_d(\cdot,\cdot)$ whereas a truncated normal distribution is denoted by the shorthand $\mathcal{T}\mathcal{N}(\mu, \sigma^2, a, b)$, where $\mu$ and $\sigma$ are the mean and standard deviation of the original normal distribution, while the truncation limits are $a$ and $b$, with $a<b$.

 Let us formally define the framework now.
 We model the outcome of a game from the perspective of the team playing at home.
 The dependent variable is therefore denoted by an ordered multinomial random variable with three categories -- loss, draw or win -- correspondingly denoted by $r\in R = \{-1, 0, 1\}$, respectively.
 The focus of the model is on forecasting the outcome in real-time, that is, after every minute of the match.
 Therefore, we define a time index set $\Gamma = \{t:1 \leqslant t \leqslant 90 ;~ t \in \N \}$.
 At the end of every minute $t \in \Gamma$, we record a set of covariates from minutes $1$ through $t$.
 Hereafter, we refer to these as time-varying covariates.